anniegbryant/DA5020_Final_Project/README.md

 In this longitudinal study, expression levels were measured for 414 different proteins.
-One particularly useful collection of information I used comes from the **Gene Ontology**(Ashburner et al. 2000, @GO2), which is an online consortium integrating structural and functional information about genes and gene products from numerous sources.
+One particularly useful collection of information I used comes from the **Gene Ontology**(Ashburner et al. 2000;
+The Gene Ontology Consortium 2019), which is an online consortium integrating structural and functional information about genes and gene products from numerous sources.
 I used UniProt’s Retrieve/ID Mapping tool to download the following information about each of these proteins:

 -   **Gene Ontology (GO) Biological Process**: Broader biological processes achieved via several molecular activities, from DNA repair